surniaulula/wpsso/readme.txt

 WC Tested Up To: 5.8.0
 Stable Tag: 9.3.0

-Advanced WordPress SEO structured data plugin to present your content at its best on social sites and in search results.
+The most advanced structured data plugin to present your content at its best on social sites and in search results.

 == Description ==

-<h3 class="top">The Most Advanced WordPress SEO Structured Data Plugin</h3>
+<h3 class="top">The Most Advanced Structured Data Plugin</h3>

 <!-- about -->